 Children learn how to write for a variety of purposes and audiences and in a range of styles.
 The same high expectations of writing outcomes are applied to writing across the curriculum.
+The following document gives an overview of the different writing genres studied in each year group.
+Writing overview y1.y6

 The children are taught both Transcription and Composition including a focus on spelling, punctuation, and grammar.
 Teaching strategies include analysing texts to identify successful writing in different genres, editing and improving first drafts, applying discreetly taught grammar to create impact for the reader.
 Marking and feedback reflects the high expectation on spelling and punctuation.
 Children are taught to apply the spellings and punctuation they have been learning to all their written work.